Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Results

-In order to mimic the data situation encountered by \fink\ while processing ZTF alerts, we generated a more challenging data set using only part of the light curve information.
-For each light curve and filter from the \texttt{ztf\_sims} represented as the data vector $\bar{l}$ (Section \ref{sec:method}), we randomly select a time bin with flux $>= 200$, $t_{\rm now}$, and discard all elements of $\bar{l}$ corresponding to epochs outside the interval $[t_{\rm now} - 30, t_{\rm now}]$.
-The resulting $\bar{l}$ then undergoes the same procedure described in Section \ref{subsec:class}.
-Figure \ref{fig: KN partial fit} shows an example of KN light curve at redshift $z=0.04$ and its reconstruction using only a 30-day interval.
-A total of 26672 (2380 KN and 24292 non-KN) light curves survived this pre-processing (1448 KN, 12099 non-KN in $\mathcal{F}_{\rm train}$ and 932 KN, 12193 non-KN in $\mathcal{F}_{\rm test}$).
-As expected, the fraction of KN to non-KN in this scenario is significantly lower than in the long light curve case.
+In order to mimic the data situation encountered by \fink\ while processing ZTF alerts, we generated a more challenging dataset using only some of the light-curve information.
+For each light curve from \texttt{ztf\_sims} represented as the data vector $\bar{l}$ (Section \ref{sec:method}), we randomly selected a time bin with flux $>= 200$, $t_{\rm now}$, and discarded all elements of $\bar{l}$ corresponding to epochs outside the interval $[t_{\rm now} - 30, t_{\rm now}]$.
+The resulting $\bar{l}$ then underwent the same procedure described in Section \ref{subsec:class}.
+Figure \ref{fig: KN partial fit} shows an example of a KN light curve at redshift $z=0.04$ and its reconstruction using only a 30-day interval.
+A total of 26672 (2380 KN and 24292 non-KN) light curves survived this pre-processing (1448 KN, 12099 non-KN in $\mathcal{F}_{\rm train}$ and 932 KN, and 12193 non-KN in $\mathcal{F}_{\rm test}$).
+As expected, the fraction of KN to non-KN in this scenario is significantly lower than in the long light-curve case.
 This is a direct consequence of the shorter signal region from KN events, which results in most of the random choices of $t_{\rm now}$ resulting in medium light curves with $f_{\rm max} < 200$.